Lorentz-equivariant flow with four delays of neutral type: The method of steps

-A Lipshitz set of history segments must avoid a physical collision \textbf{and} prevent superluminal orbits.
-As discussed above Eq. (\ref{matlab1D}), there is hope that the inversion boundary layer is sufficient to avoid collisions when extending most segments with Eq. (\ref{matlab1D}).
-Otherwise, a way to extend arbitrary full-swing segments is to introduce collisions-at-a-distance as perturbations designed to avoid both the physical collision\cite{Cheeger} and the speed of light by enforcing { } Because of Lemma \ref{lemma_1}, if the orbit satisfies (\ref{bounds}), the general equation of motion (\ref{equation_aj}) has finite denominators defining the terms for $ r_{\mathsmaller{ji}}\, \mathbf{n}_\mathsmaller{j} \cdot \mathbf{E}_{\mathsmaller{ji}}$ and $ r_\mathsmaller{\ell i}\, \mathbf{n}_\mathsmaller{\ell} \cdot \mathbf{E}_{\mathsmaller{\ell i}}$.
-As the integration marches forward, whenever the orbit violates (\ref{bounds}), one can halt the integration and modify the history by introducing a breaking point with a convenient velocity-discontinuity designed to enforce (\ref{bounds}).
-Integration must be re-calculated with the last two flights of the modified history, while the remaining segments should either be discarded or used in a perturbation theory analogous to the one described in Ref. \cite{Brault}.
-The best type of collision to use in a perturbation theory is the mutual-recoil collision-at-a-distance, as described in the outer-cone Lemma \ref{outside-cone-Lemma} of subsection \ref{appendix}-\ref{outer-cone} of the appendix.
+A Lipschitz set of initial segments must avoid a head-on collision\cite{EFY2}.
+The Lipschitz condition \cite{Cheeger} places a bound on the right-hand side of (\ref{matlab1D}), limiting the { $\phi_\mathsmaller{\alpha}$} by { $\max\{|\phi_\mathsmaller{\alpha}|\}<B_\mathsmaller{\alpha}(\min\{r_\mathsmaller{ep}\})$}.
+Collisions act as Lipschitz moderators that keep the delay bounded away from zero by bouncing the trajectories.
+A way to cure arbitrary full-swing segments is to introduce collisions-at-a-distance as perturbations designed to avoid both the physical collision\cite{Cheeger} and a luminal velocity by enforcing { } Because of Lemma \ref{lemma_1}, if the orbit satisfies (\ref{bounds}), the general equation of motion (\ref{equation_aj}) has finite denominators defining the terms for { $ r_{\mathsmaller{ji}}\, \mathbf{n}_\mathsmaller{j} \cdot \mathbf{E}_{\mathsmaller{ji}}$} and { $ r_\mathsmaller{\ell i}\, \mathbf{n}_\mathsmaller{\ell} \cdot \mathbf{E}_{\mathsmaller{\ell i}}$}.
+As the integration marches forward, whenever the orbit violates (\ref{bounds}), we can halt the integration and modify the history by introducing a collision-at-a-distance with a convenient velocity discontinuity designed to enforce (\ref{bounds}).
+Integration must be re-calculated with the last two iterates of the modified history, while the remaining segments should either be discarded or used in a perturbation theory analogous to the one described in Ref. \cite{Brault}.
+The best type of collision-at-a-distance to use in a perturbation theory is the mutual-recoil collision-at-a-distance, as described in the outer-cone Lemma \ref{outside-cone-Lemma} of \S \ref{appendix}-\ref{outer-cone}.